garrardkitchen/resume/content/projects/resume.md

   priority : 0.8
 ---

-- Assess whether or not to update existing non-maintained Jekyll site
+- Assessed whether or not to update existing non-maintained Jekyll site to promote myself
-- Researched other options
+- Researched other options (e.g. Hugo)
-- Experimented with Hugo and different templaes (focus on resume style), expedited learning curve
+- Experimented with Hugo and different templaes (focus on resume style)
+- Expedited my learning curve
-- Complete resume rewrite in 3 days
+- Completed resume rewrite in 3 days
 - Configured GitHub pages and custom domain
 - Configured Google Analytics